CalebFIN/CalebFIN.github.io/_posts/2025-04-04-Reviving-a-Cisco-Catalyst-2960G.md

 ![Cisco Catalyst 2960G Front Panel](assets/img/media/IMG_3157.jpg)

-When I first powered it on, all the indicator lights looked good—except the top "SYS" light, which stayed solid amber.
+When I first powered it on, all the indicator lights looked good—except the top "SYST" light, which stayed solid amber.
 Normally, this means there's a hardware fault, so I initially suspected a bad power supply.
 But after some digging, I discovered that many others had seen this exact issue, and it was often caused by a failed RAM chip.

 ---